DonGroovy1120/get_device_information/README.md

 # get_device_information - Flutter

-This can get the complete device information and application information and network information.
+This code can get the complete device information and application information and network information.

 ## Devices
 * Android